specl/ctx-pca-localize/README.md

 ## Repository Structure

 - `/_data`
-  - `/_sim-runs`: Contains raw outputs from simulation runs in large zipped files.
   - `/_sim-results`: Includes the summary performance metrics from the simulations.
   - `/_ground-truth`: Stores correlation, covariance, and factor structure for each ground truth used for simulation.
-  - `/_coverage-runs`: Holds the raw model output for the coverage simulations.
   - `/_coverage-results`: Contains the summary of coverage performance.

 - `/_logistics`: Features the functions and models used for the simulations.